-The six Members-at-Large shall serve three-year staggered terms.
+The five Members-at-Large shall serve three-year staggered terms.
 They shall attend all meetings of the Executive Council and help to determine policy for the Association.
-The six Members-at-Large shall represent to as great an extent as possible both geographical and institutional balance, thus serving all constituencies of the Association.
-At least one, but no more than two, of the Members-at-Large should be a representative from Europe.
+The five Members-at-Large shall represent to as great an extent as possible both geographical and institutional balance, thus serving all constituencies of the Association.

-Duties of the members of the Executive Council are to be determined by the Council, but will include the following: Two Members-at-Large shall serve on the Nominating Committee.
+Duties of the members of the Executive Council are to be determined by the Council, but will include the following: Three Members-at-Large shall serve on the Nominating Committee.
 One Member-at-Large shall serve on the Publications and Research Committee.

 The Business Manager shall also act as Secretary of the Association.
 S/he shall be custodian of all current funds, collect membership fees and other monies due the Association, and pay all bills properly incurred.
 S/he shall take and keep minutes at all business meetings and keep the records of the Association.
 S/he shall make an annual report on the membership and finances of the Association.
 The Business Manager shall be appointed by the Executive Council for a term of three years, renewable for one additional three-year term.

 The Editors of the Associations publications shall make reports at the Annual Business Meeting on the status and activities of the journals, and advise the Executive Council on matters concerning the Associations publications.
-The editors of the publications, Modern Austrian Literature and Teaching Austria, will be appointed by the Executive Council for a term of three years, renewable for one additional three-year term.
+The editors of the publications, Modern Austrian Literature and Teaching Modern Austrian Literture, will be appointed by the Executive Council for a term of three years, renewable for one additional three-year term.

 The Chair of the Conference Committee shall serve as liaison between this committee and the Executive Council.
 S/he shall make a report at the Annual Business Meeting on the status and activities of the committee, in particular concerning plans for current and future conferences, and advise the Executive Council on matters concerning the annual conferences of the Association.
 The Chair of the Conference Committee shall be the future on-site organizer for the annual conference.

-The Representative from the Austrian Cultural Forum shall be appointed by the ACF and serve for the duration of his or her tenure in the United States.
+The Representative from the Austrian Cultural Forum (formerly: Institute) shall be appointed by the ACF and serve for the duration of his or her tenure in the United States.

 IV.
 Standing Committees

-The Publications Committee: The primary responsibility of the Publications Committee shall be to further the research activities of the Association and its members.
+The Publications and Research Committee: The primary responsibility of the Publications and Research Committee shall be to further the research activities of the Association and its members.
 It shall have charge of the two journals of the Association, Modern Austrian Literature (MAL), to be published three or four times annually, and Teaching Modern Austrian Literature (TMAL) [est. 2007 as Teaching Austria], to be published once annually.
-In addition, members of the Publications Committee may organize sessions devoted to Austrian c ulture at the major annual conferences of the field.
+In addition, members of the Publications and Research Committee shall organize sessions devoted to Austrian culture at the major annual conferences of the field.

-The Publications Committee shall consist of the editors of the Association's publications, the MAL Review editor, and the Business Manager.
+The Publications and Research Committee shall consist of the editors of the Association's publications and one Member-at-Large.

 The Nominating Committee: The primary responsibility of the Nominating Committee shall be to solicit nominations and then organize and supervise the voting process for the positions of Vice-President and Members-at-Large.
-The Nominating Committee shall consist of two Members-at-Large from the Executive Council who shall serve three-year staggered terms.
+The Nominating Committee shall consist of three Members-at-Large from the Executive Council who shall serve three-year staggered terms.
 The Chair of the Nominating Committee shall be the senior member.

 The Conference Committee: The primary responsibility of the Conference Committee shall be to determine the conference site and help organize the annual conference.
 It shall solicit site applications, chose appropriate sites and topics, and oversee the organizing efforts.
-The Conference Committee shall have at least four members: the future on-site organizer, the President, the VIce-President, and the Business Manager.
+The Conference Committee shall have at least three members: the past on-site organizer, present on-site organizer, and future on-site organizer.
 The Chair shall be the future on-site organizer.